kubewarden/rfc/rfc/0022-policy-lifecycle.md

 ## Policy Lifecycle

-Given the concepts described above, the policy creation lifecycle will be as follows:
+Given the concepts described above, the policy lifecycle will be as follows:

+### Policy Creation

 1. The user creates a new `Policy`.
 2. The controller creates a new `PolicyRevision` resource with the policy content and sets the `enabled` field to `true`.